HenryMGit/Automate-Arams/Readme.md

 # Overview
 This is a python script that is use to automate the selection process for the game mode Aram in the game called League of Legends.
 It is a script that looks up the champion that is given to you in Arams and automatically sets up the right runes and opens up a webpage for suggestion of items to build.
-This script uses many modules in computer vision such as text detection and text recognition alongside computer/broswer automation library to make this work.
+This script uses many modules in computer vision such as text detection and text recognition alongside computer/broswer automation libraries to make this work.